erkgmz/lp-react/README.md

 ## Getting started
+Start by forking and cloning this repo.

+Then run `npm install`.

-To run app in development mode, go to your terminal and run `npm start -s` and navigate to `localhost:3000`.
+Start app in development mode, go to your terminal and run `npm start -s` and the npm package `open` should open `localhost:3000`.

 The `-s` flag reduces "noise" while starting up and is completely optional.

-To build app in production, open your terminal and run `npm run build -s`.

-To run app in production, open your terminal and run `npm productionServer -s` then navigate to `localhost:8080`.
+Build app in production, open your terminal and run `npm run build -s` which start a server on `localhost:8080`.

 ## List of technologies used for development